zuri-lang/zurilang.org/src/standard/mail.md

 - __headers__: A dictionary containing the key/value pair contained in the mail message header.
-- __body__: A dictionary containing the different segements of a mail body such as its plain text and html counterpart.
+- __body__: A dictionary containing the different segments of a mail body such as its plain text and html counterpart.
 - __attachments__: A list of attachments contained in the Mail message.